-Why the head of Regal Cinemas thinks movie theaters will be back this year
+Why the head of Regal Cinemas believes movie theaters are on the verge of a major comeback

 You just reported your first-ever annual loss — $2.25 billion, after a $700 million profit in 2019.
 You’ve had a cash crunch and had to raise $450 million in the fall to stay afloat.
 Is the financial situation for Regal and Cineworld dire?

-Of course for much of 2020 we were bleeding money.
+Of course, for much of 2020 we were bleeding money.
 But we have also been raising a lot of money.
 We just raised $200 million more [through a convertible bond].
 We have enough liquidity for the reopening and will be cash-flow positive very soon after.

 And if the reopening doesn’t pan out?